Do you want to find high probability trading setups?

 Now, another “trick” you can use is to use overbought/oversold indicators.

-Using Stochastic to identify areas of value
+High probability trading — using Stochastic to identify areas of value

 A big mistake most traders make is, going short just because the price is overbought, or oversold.